VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 ## Overview

-In this tutorial, we're going to build an app that exposes a single endpoint which handles WebSocket connections and maintains a real-time counter which can be incremented/decremented by connected clients.
+In this tutorial, we're going to build an app that exposes a single endpoint which handles WebSocket connections and maintains a real-time counter which can be incremented and decremented by connected clients.

-When we're done, we should be able to connect to the `/ws` endpoint and send/receive messages.
+When we're done, we should be able to connect to the `/ws` endpoint and send or receive messages.

 ```dart
 import 'package:web_socket_channel/web_socket_channel.dart';